Performance Analysis for Wireless Localization with Random Sensor Network: Finite Homogeneous Poisson Model

 Theorem~\ref{thm: CMSD and MSD} provides an explicit upper bound for the CMSE and MSE between the estimated and true location of the target, expressed in terms of the number of sensors within the ball $\BallD$, the density of the sensor placements, and the estimation range $\R$.
 From this result, we observe that for a given estimation range $\R$, the CMSE decreases as the number of sensors increases.
 Similarly, the MSE decreases as the sensor density increases.
 However, for the CMSE, increasing the estimation range $\R$ while keeping the number of sensors fixed leads to a larger localization error.
 These monotonicity properties are consistent with intuition: increasing information—via additional sensors or higher spatial density—improves accuracy, whereas enlarging the estimation region with a fixed sensor count degrades it.

+We note that the quantities $\IE\hatr_1$ and $\IE[\hatr_1^2]$ appearing in the bounds are not explicitly expressed in terms of fundamental system parameters (e.g., sensor density, path-loss exponent, noise variance, or observation radius).
+This is a consequence of the minimal constraints on the distance estimator, $\hatr_1$, which is only assumed to be positively correlated with $R_1$, without imposing a specific parametric form.
+This level of abstraction allows the result to remain applicable to a broad class of practical distance estimators, rather than being restricted to a particular signal model or inversion scheme.
+As a result, the derived bounds provide a unified performance characterization that is robust across different implementations of distance estimation.

+For specific choices of the distance estimator, such as those induced by standard path-loss models (see \eqref{equ: regression_estimator}), closed-form expressions for $\IE\hatr_1$ and $\IE[\hatr_1^2]$ can be obtained in terms of the underlying system parameters; see \eqref{equ: mean_hatr_system_parameter} and \eqref{equ: mean_hatrsq_system_parameter}.
+Such explicit characterizations will be presented in Section~\ref{section: 2d_system_model}.
+In addition, from a practical perspective, the quantities $\IE\hatr_1$ and $\IE[\hatr_1^2]$ can be consistently estimated via sample moments from the observed sensor measurements, provided that a sufficiently large number of sensors are available within the observation region.
+This ensures that the proposed bounds remain directly computable in real-world implementations.

-To the best of our knowledge, the closest result to Theorem~\ref{thm: CMSD and MSD} is due to \cite{BergelNoam2018}, who consider an \emph{infinite} sensor field modeled as a homogeneous PPP and derive CRB-type \emph{lower bounds} on the variance (or equivalently MSE) of any unbiased estimator.
+To the best of our knowledge, the closest result to Theorem~\ref{thm: CMSD and MSD} is due to \cite{BergelNoam2018}, who consider an \emph{infinite} sensor field modeled as an HPPP and derive CRB-type \emph{lower bounds} on the variance (or equivalently MSE) of any unbiased estimator.
 In their asymptotic regimes, the bound scales with density as $\lambda^{-\beta/2}$ for wideband localization and $\lambda^{-\beta/2-1}$ for narrowband localization, with $\beta>2$ the path-loss exponent.
-In contrast, Theorem~\ref{thm: CMSD and MSD} provides an \emph{upper bound} on the MSE that decays as $\lambda^{-1}$ for fixed estimation range $\mathcal{R}$, so our result brackets performance from above while theirs brackets it from below.
-Two additional modeling differences are worth noting.
-First, our bound is stated for a finite observation window, while their analysis targets the infinite PPP networks.
-Second, their CRB framework provides bounds that hold for \emph{any unbiased} estimator of the target position without prescribing a specific algorithm.
-By contrast, we analyze a concrete localization procedure (Algorithm~\ref{Algo1}) that first estimates the range $R_i$ from RSS measurements $P_i$ and then fuses the information to form an unbiased estimator $\X$.
+In contrast, Theorem~\ref{thm: CMSD and MSD} provides an \emph{upper bound} on the MSE (for narrowband localization) that decays as $\lambda^{-1}$ for a fixed estimation range $\mathcal{R}$.

+While both works adopt an HPPP model for sensor locations, the bounds are not directly comparable due to fundamental differences in modeling assumptions and analytical frameworks.
+Specifically, \cite{BergelNoam2018} considers an infinite network with an infinitely countable number of sensors over $\mathbb{R}^d$, whereas our analysis is restricted to a finite observation window containing a random but finite number of sensors, leading to different scaling regimes and boundary effects.
+Moreover, their CRB is derived from a continuous-time waveform model and captures the full signal structure, providing limits for \emph{any unbiased estimator}.
+In contrast, our approach is based on summary statistics of the received signals (e.g., RSS and AOA) and analyzes a specific, implementable localization procedure (Algorithm~\ref{Algo1}).